NethanielGM/briefing-room-for-dcs/n8n.md

 AMBIENT CONTEXT (auto; remove if operator forbids)
 - CAP/SEAD: add RespawnAircraft to keep enemy CAP regenerating; keep FriendlyAWACS; optionally EnemyAWACS in the North (Lebanon/Syria).
 - Gaza/West Bank: EnemyAmbientAAA; optionally FiresAroundObjective (light use).
 - STRIKE: add LaseAnything if marking requested; TacanNearObjective if navigation requested.
 - Base defense: FriendlyAmbientAAA (zFriendlyAirbaseSAM already set by defaults).
 - Maritime: FriendlySea/EnemySea when ships requested.
 - Training/light patrol: NeutralAircraft only.

 OBJECTIVE SYNTHESIS RULES (by mission type)
+- For every objective, set `objectiveNNN.position=<RegionToken>` according to the requested area/sector (SinaiMap tokens: Gaza, WestBank, Syria).
 - CAP: create 6–12 objectives of DestroyAll vs PlaneFighter (or HelicopterAny if helos requested) positioned along the chosen sector; favor border CAP points and ingress lanes.
 If no sector specified, use North by default.
 Set objectiveNNN.StartActive=True so A2A objectives are live on start.
   - Performance guard: reduce ambient Blue CAP density on large missions (Objectives > 15).
 - SEAD: 4–10 objectives of DestroyTrackingRadars vs AirDefense* (mix of SAMLong/Medium/ShortRange*), plus optional FlyNearEnemy for confirmation if operator requests BDA.